-10.16.9 Weather Change Activity Event
+10.16.8 Weather Change Activity Event

 An activity can be modified so that the weather changes when running the activity in ORTS.
 MSTS operation is not affected by these WeatherChange events.
-The following block can be added within the Outcomes () block of an Event Block (either a Location or a Time event) of the .act file:
+The following block can be added within an Event Block (either a Location or a Time event) of the .act file:

 '''

 ORTSWeatherChange (

 ORTSOvercast (

 final_overcastFactor(float)

 overcast_transitionTime(int)

 )

 ORTSFog ( final_fogDistance(float) fog_transitionTime(int) )

 ORTSPrecipitationIntensity (

 final_precipitationIntensity(float)

 precipitationIntensity_transitionTime(int)

 )

 ORTSPrecipitationLiquidity (

 final_precipitationLiquidity(float)

 precipitationLiquidity_transitionTime(int)

 )

-)
+}

 '''